emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Added: Image imports from external URL.
 * Added: Send email to newly imported User with Password Information
 * Added: Any Custom Post Type import.
-* Added: Post Type imports with terms & taxonomies with any depth of the parent-child hierarchy.
+* Added: Post Type imports with terms & and taxonomies with any depth of the parent-child hierarchy.
 * Improved: High-speed import with enhanced UI.
 * Improved: User role import with capability value or role name in CSV.